 Merged current master into feature/gtk3, and finished the first part of the porting work: the test suite now entirely passes.
 Note that it depends on the feature/gtk3 branch of our perl5lib.
 Now needs to be tested live in a Tails/Wheezy image.

 If anyone wants to take it from here, it could be a great way to dive into the persistence-setup code and get up to speed for more involved missions in this area.

-#3 Updated by intrigeri over 5 years ago
+#3 Updated by intrigeri almost 6 years ago

 - Type of work changed from Test to Code